Richard-Strive/facebook-clone/kairos-app/README.md

 WHAT A JOURNEY 🥵

 By the way visitor,
-Thank you for being here
+Thank you for being here.
 Peace ✌️